 (local branch direct contact numbers can also be located through these websites)

-Use of personal vehicle while on PSA business
+Use of personal vehicle while on BCTF business

-While on PSA business, members are encouraged to use the least expensive mode of travel and to use public transportation rather than personal vehicles.
-Members may use their own vehicle and claim allowable expenses as outlined below if it is not practical, possible, safe, or cost-effective to use public transportation.
+While on BCTF business, staff and members are encouraged to use the least expensive mode of travel and to use public transportation rather than personal vehicles.
+Staff and members may use their own vehicle and claim allowable expenses as outlined below if it is not practical, possible, safe, or cost-effective to use public transportation.

-Members must carry their own automobile insurance.
-Reimbursement will not be made for losses incurred from accidents, parking, or traffic violations.
-No one will be entitled to any personal gain or profit arising out of the use of an automobile on PSA business.
+Staff and members must carry their own automobile insurance.
+The BCTF will not reimburse anyone for losses incurred from accidents, parking, or traffic violations.
+No one will be entitled to any personal gain or profit arising out of the use of an automobile on BCTF business.

 When attending a meeting in the local area

-While attending meetings in their local area, members needing to drive their own vehicle may claim $0.54 per kilometre for the return trip.
+While attending meetings in their local area, staff and members needing to drive their own vehicle may claim reimbursement for use of their private automobiles at the current Canada Revenue Agency non-taxable per-kilometre allowance.
 If two or more people drive together, only the driver can claim the reimbursement.
+Staff mileage reimbursement rates are subject to contractual provisions.

 When attending other events out of the local area

-If members choose to drive outside their local area when flying would be the more cost-effective option, they will receive reimbursement only up to the value of air fare rather than the actual kilometres driven.
-Please contact Michele Steele, firstname.lastname@example.org or call 604-871-1802, with travel details to find out how much money will be reimbursed.
+If staff or members choose to drive outside their local area when flying would be the more cost-effective option, they will receive reimbursement only up to the value of air fare rather than the actual kilometres driven.
+Please contact Prudence Ikoma firstname.lastname@example.org or call 604-871-2270, with travel details to find out how much money will be reimbursed.

-When travelling to a PSA event, members will be reimbursed for out-of-pocket expenses that they would not have otherwise incurred.
+When travelling to a BCTF event, staff and members will be reimbursed for out-of-pocket expenses that they would not have otherwise incurred.
 If they choose to drive when flying would be more economical, they may only claim expenses for accommodation and meals that they would incur if they had flown.

-Members may claim parking expenses at their home airport, at their hotel, or at the event.
-No receipts required.
-Members may claim parking at the Vancouver International Airport.
+Staff and members may claim parking expenses at their home airport, at their hotel, or at the event.
+Receipts are required for amounts over $25.
+They may claim parking at Vancouver International Airport.

-Members receive a 25% parking discount off the regular rate for business and personal travel at Park’n Fly.
+The BCTF staff and members receive a parking discount off the regular rate for business and personal travel at Park’n Fly.
 Park’n Fly shuttle service to and from the terminal leaves every four to five minutes.
-Go to parknfly.ca/Corporate-Program.aspx and enter the code 59168 in the “Corporate Discount #” box, then click “Submit.” to receive a discount.
+Go to https://www.parknfly.ca/location/vancouver-airport-parking/, enter your travel dates and discount code 1120231 to view rates.

 Aeroplan miles can also be earned.
 For more details, please see: parknfly.ca/ParkN-Fly-Rewards.aspx#RewardsBenefits.